It’s getting to the point where it’s hard to innovate on social media.

 When you build a brand on social media … Facebook, Twitter, Instagram, and the rest … it’s not the same as it was even just a couple of years ago, as the platforms innovate and the internet generation continues to change their attitudes towards their favorite apps.

-If you’re looking for different ways to build a brand on social media in 2020, here are some unique ways to look at the platform and innovate.
+If you’re looking for different ways to build a brand on social media, here are some unique ways to look at the platform and innovate.

 Interact with Customers